ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 - Defining callback signatures via protocols (PEP 544 allows a special case of protocols with `__call__` to match callables).

 Protocols bring the flexibility of dynamic typing (duck typing) to the static type world.
-They help avoid over-constraining function arguments to specific classes when all you care about is the presence of a method or attribute.
+They avoid over-constraining function arguments to specific classes when all you care about is the presence of a method or attribute.

 ## Generic Type Aliases